13Cubed/Abeebus/README.md

 IP Address    | Hostname                                  | Country | Region   | City    | Postal Code | Latitude | Longitude | ASN
 52.73.116.225 | ec2-52-73-116-225.compute-1.amazonaws.com | US      | Virginia | Ashburn | 20149       | 39.0437  | -77.4875  | AS14618 Amazon.com Inc.
 ```
-Using the "-s" option, Abeebus will sort the addresses numerically by the first octet.
+- Using the "**-s**" option, Abeebus will sort the addresses numerically by the first octet.

-Using the "-w" option, you can provide a filename to which Abeebus will output the data in CSV format:
+- Using the "**-w**" option, you can provide a filename to which Abeebus will output the data in CSV format:

 ```
 IP Address,Hostname,Country,Region,City,Postal Code,Latitude,Longitude,ASN